b38tn1k/MIDI_PCM_SAMPLER/README.md

 Trigger audio samples with the Beatstep for a crunchy lo-fi beat.

- It's noisey but also really quiet.
+ It's noisy but also really quiet.

 This thing plays back lo-fi PCM samples generated using the [high-low tech](http://highlowtech.org/?p=1963) sketch when triggered by a MIDI note.
 I made some samples for Arduino playback in 2010 and only just remembered/found them.